MicrosoftDocs/azure-devops-docs/docs/pipelines/reports/pipelinereport.md

 > [!div class="mx-imgBorder"]
 > ![View Duration Trend](_img/pipelines-reports/duration-trend.png)

+::: moniker-end

 ## Test failures report

 The **Test failures** report provides a granular view of the top failing tests in the pipeline, along with the failure details.
-For more information on this report, see [Test failures](../test/test-analytics.md#test-failures)
+For more information on this report, see [Test failures](../test/test-analytics.md#test-failures).

 ## Filters

-The Pipelines reports can be further filtered by date range or branch.
+Pipelines reports can be further filtered by date range or branch.

 - **Date range**: The default view shows data from the last 14 days.
 The filter helps change this range.